psy0rz/ledder/README.md

 Use an example from displayconf-example.js to configure the DisplayRPI driver.

+NOTE2: Since the pi probably doesnt have enough memory to build the vite-stuff, i usally run npm buildweb somewhere else and upload the result.

+We really need a prebuilt docker image for this :)

 ### Pixelflut

 (Currently broken, needs to be ported to new API.
 See DisplayPixelflut.ts)